nerves-networking/vintage_net/docs/cookbook.md

 `VintageNet` persists configurations by default.
 Sometimes you just want to disable a network temporarily and then if the device reboots, it reboots to the old configuration.
-The `:persist` option let's you do this:
+The `:persist` option lets you do this:

 ```elixir
 VintageNet.deconfigure("wlan0", persist: false)